 - Rapid decision cycles

 - Intelligence-led strategies

-The methods employed by every organisation will vary, but the issues canvassed here represent a strong starting point for helping your organisation think about strategies to strengthen the security of your digital assets.
+The methods employed by every organization will vary, but the issues canvassed here represent a strong starting point for helping your organization think about strategies to strengthen the security of your digital assets.